-iv) Landslides?
+Mitigation Measures: None iv) Landslides?

 Per the General Plan Geotechnical Element, the project is not located near an area of Seismically Induced Rock Falls and Landslide Susceptibility.
-Exhibit V-2 of the Geotechnical Element indicates that the closest area with moderate susceptibility to landsliding is approximately 2.0 miles to the west which is an isolated geological feature referred to as Devers Hill.
-Additionally, the hazard of landsliding is unlikely due to the relatively flat topography of the property; therefore, no impacts are expected relative to landslides.
+Exhibit V-2 of the Geotechnical Element indicates that the closest area with moderate susceptibility to landsliding is approximately 2.5 miles to the west which is an isolated geological feature referred to as Devers Hill.